-Destruction of Secure 2022 Test Materials
+Destruction of Secure 2024 Test Materials

-The Department will be releasing all of the test questions in English Language Arts Test Session 2 and Mathematics Test Session 2 shortly after the scoring window has ended.
+The Department will be releasing all of the test questions in English Language Arts Test Session 2, Mathematics Test Session 2, and the Science Test shortly after the scoring window has ended.
 Paper-based versions of these sessions may be used for instructional or staff development purposes after the scoring window has closed.

 English Language Arts Test Session 1 and Mathematics Test Session 1 must not be used for instructional or staff development purposes.
-The PBT booklets for these sessions must be returned to Questar using the return shipping materials provided.
-Schools are responsible for ensuring that their materials being returned to Questar do not include student Answer Sheets or used Session 2 booklets.
+The PBT booklets for these sessions must be returned to NWEA using the return shipping materials provided.
+Schools are responsible for ensuring that their materials being returned to NWEA do not include student Answer Sheets, English Language Arts Session 1 Constructed-Response Answer Booklets, Science Test booklets, or used Session 2 booklets.

-Return to Questar Securely Destroy Upon Completion of Test Administration (for CBT only) Store Securely in School or District for One Year, then Securely Destroy All used and unused printed English Language Arts Test Session 1 booklets All used and unused printed Mathematics Test Session 1 booklets All used Mathematics Test Reference Sheets (Grades 5-8) All used scratch paper Student login tickets, session access codes, and Proctor PINs All used printed English Language Arts Test Session 2 booklets All used printed Mathematics Test Session 2 booklets All used printed answer sheets after their return from the scanning center
+Return to NWEA Securely Destroy Upon Completion of Test Administration Store Securely in School or District for One Year, then Securely Destroy All used and unused printed English Language Arts Test Session 1 booklets All used and unused printed Mathematics Test Session 1 booklets All used Mathematics Test Reference Sheets (Grades 5-8) All used scratch/graph paper for CBT and Math PBT.
+Student login tickets, session access codes, and Proctor PINs (for CBT only) All used printed English Language Arts Session 1 Constructed-Response Answer Booklets All used printed English Language Arts Test Session 2 booklets All used printed Mathematics Test Session 2 booklets All used printed answer sheets after their return from the scanning center All used printed Grades 5 & 8 Science Test booklets